What job can I get with a CIMA qualification?

 Typically, the CIMA Certificate will take around a year to complete, whilst the CIMA Professional qualification will usually take a further four years.

-What jobs can I do with CIMA?
+What jobs can I do with a CIMA qualification?

 There are a variety of roles you can do with a CIMA qualification, whether you’re using it to break into the industry, or you’re studying at a higher level to boost your career.